epiforecasts/covid19.sgene.utla.rt/README.md

-# Local area reproduction numbers and S-gene target failure
+# Estimating the increase in reproduction number associated with the Delta variant using local area dynamics in England

-This repository contains the data and code for analyses exploring the association between upper-tier local area (UTLA) reproduction number estimates in England and the proportion of Covid-19 tests negative/positive for the S-gene.
+This repository contains the data and code for analyses exploring the association between upper-tier local area (UTLA) reproduction number estimates in England and the proportion of COVID-19 tests negative/positive for the S-gene as a proxy for the Delta variant.

 ## Reproducibility